RomanLesheha/DCT_TestProject/README.md

 In this window, we can convert currencies, cryptocurrencies and also cryptocurrencies to currencies.

 The project also includes three folders, namely with interfaces, classes, and images that I used.
-This is the library I used LiveCharts ,with her help I built graphs.
+Also I used  library LiveCharts ,with her help I built graphs.